kimha02/kimha02/README.md

 ## Summary
 I am a graduate student studying Statistics in Jeonbuk National University ✏️.
 Also I got a bachelor's degree in Statistics in Feb.2018.
 My interest area is 2D image analysis, but i am trying to learn various topics in Deep Learning and Medical Statistics ...
-On free time, I usually go to gym because I try to exercise at least 5 hours a week.
+On free time, I usually go to the gym because I try to exercise at least 5 hours a week.
 When i have real free time, i watch some movies and sleep enough to release stressful mind😊.

 ## Work Experience